 Subd.
-2.The Common Council finds that there is a need for alternative methods of enforcing the Code.
+2. The Common Council finds that there is a need for alternative methods of enforcing the Code.
 While criminal fines and penalties have been the most frequent enforcement mechanism, there are certain negative consequences for both the city and the accused.
 The delay inherent in that system does not ensure prompt resolution.
 Citizens resent being labeled as criminals for violations of city ordinance regulations.
-The higher burden of proof and the potential for incarceration are not appropriate for most ordinance regulations as important.
+The higher burden of proof and the potential for incarceration are not appropriate for most ordinance regulations.
+The criminal justice system does not always regard Code violations as important.
 Accordingly, the Common Council finds that the use of administrative citations and the imposition of civil penalties is a legitimate and necessary alternative method of enforcement.
 This method of enforcement is in addition to any other legal remedy that may be pursued for a Code violation.